 These are the individuals who will make decisions about whether or not you can sponsor this event.
 It might be the Head of Marketing if that’s where your events budget lives, or it might be the head of your department in addition to your teammates.

 More information about this breakdown is included in Chapter 8.

 The following four steps relate to this specific template: https://docs.google.com/spreadsheets/d/1zhDTHtoGAw8ksxZO6agG4xEb0TVK5-KLPl88J1VLIng/edit

 Asana is my go-to, though Trello, Evernote, and JIRA are all options as well.
 You can find other suggestions by searching for tools that follow the agile methodology.
 The best way to create this to-do list is to have a pre-saved template that you simply copy each time.
 That way, you only need to change the dates and update who the responsible party is rather than build it from scratch each time.

 Send an email with all of the basic information and then have a follow-up meeting to answer any questions.
 The more touch-points you have, the more prepared your team will be.
 You can find a sample email template here: https://docs.google.com/document/d/17QFHwYvS7WLxLbOtgl3I6pJhxX2l9ktROJ92DDy8Z4Y/edit?usp=sharing

-https://whatismyipaddress.com/ is an handy resource or simply Google “What is my IP address?"
+https://whatismyipaddress.com is a handy resource.
+Or simply Google “What is my IP address?"